Britain's FTSE falters as miners decline but SABMiller surges

 * Mixed Chinese data impacts mining stocks

-LONDON, Oct 13 (Reuters) - Britain’s top equity index fell on Tuesday, weighed down by a drop in mining stocks following mixed Chinese economic data, although drinks group SABMiller surged on a new bid proposal from rival AB InBev .
+LONDON, Oct 13 (Reuters) - Britain’s top equity index fell on Tuesday, weighed down by a drop in mining stocks following mixed Chinese economic data, although drinks group SABMiller surged on a new bid proposal from rival ABI.

-“[It’s a] mixed bag from the FTSE today ... there’s quite a lot of profit-taking going on after an excellent few days’ run,” Malcolm Bracken, investment manager at Redmayne-Bentley, said.

-“I think, broadly, we’ve formed a nice low and hopefully we can continue to build into Christmas.”

-The FTSE 350 Mining Index, which jumped 19 percent last week to record its best weekly performance in nearly seven years, fell 2.5 percent after data from China, which is the world’s biggest consumer of metals.
+The FTSE 350 Mining Index, which jumped 19 percent last week to record its best weekly performance in nearly seven years, fell 2.8 percent after the data from China, which is the world’s biggest consumer of metals.

 China’s exports fell less than expected in September, with monthly figures showing recovery, but a sharper fall in imports left economists divided over whether the country’s ailing trade sector is showing signs of turning around.